-Caught up in Reiki enthusiasm, a practitioner can easily wind up looking ungrounded, and portray Reiki practice a bit out there and, well, unscientific.
+Caught up in Reiki enthusiasm, a practitioner can easily wind up looking ungrounded, and portray Reiki practice as a bit out there and…well, unscientific.
 You might be surprised to learn scientists also struggle to share their work accurately, often for similar reasons.

 Of course not all scientists and Reiki practitioners are allowed to speak to the media.
 Many scientists work for institutions, which carries prestige, but really cramps communication.

 Institutions know how easily media coverage can go awry, and often forbid their staff from speaking publicly, preferring to leave the messy job of communication to their public relations specialists.
 My conversations with hospital Reiki masters are often off the record because they haven’t been cleared to speak publicly, lest their words reflect badly on their employer.